larsensong/stuner-car-management/README.md

 # :ocean: Stunner Car Rental :ocean:

-In this PHP stunner Car  repository I will be completing my car rental based website.
+In this PHP based websitestunner Car  repository I will be completing my car rental based website.

 Stunner Car rental management website based on php as a backend for univ; Its an ecommerce based website.